LorittaBot/Loritta/.junie/guidelines.md

 Loritta is a general-purpose Discord bot.

-## Commands
+## Commands Related Tasks

 The `net.perfectdreams.loritta.morenitta.interactions` package has "InteraKTions Unleashed", Loritta's command framework.
+Executors that use the "InteraKTions Unleashed" framework need to extend the `LorittaSlashCommandExecutor` class.

 The `net.perfectdreams.loritta.morenitta.interactions.vanilla` package has Loritta's application commands, this includes:
 * Slash Commands (type `/` in the chat -> Select the command)